bpesquet/artificial_metacognition/notes/confidence/README.md

 Confidence judgments and error monitoring are two related aspects of metacognition (sometimes called *higher order thinking*).

-First described in {cite}`flavellMetacognitionCognitiveMonitoring1979`, metacognition can be defined as **the ability to consider, understand and regulate one's cognitive processes**.
+First described in [[Flavell, 1979]](../../references/README.md#flavell-1979), metacognition can be defined as **the ability to consider, understand and regulate one's cognitive processes**.
 It is a key skill to adapt to complex problems and changing environments.

 Metacognition is classicaly divided into two subprocesses: **monitoring** and **control**.